Panic Disorder Medication

 Escitalopram (Lexapro)

-Escitalopram is a selective serotonin reuptake inhibitor and S-enantiomer of citalopram.
+Escitalopram is an SSRI and an S-enantiomer of citalopram.
 Its mechanism of action is thought to be potentiation of serotonergic activity in the CNS resulting from the inhibition of CNS neuronal reuptake of serotonin.

 Previous